 Fine Art America

-Redbubble.
-I sold on Redbubble – they have many, many kinds of products available to have your art printed on.
+I have sold on Redbubble.
+They have many, many kinds of products available to have your art printed on.
 I really like them for this reason.

 Some of their art is very modern and minimalist.
 Look at a lot of their work and choose it (or not) based on what you have to sell.